gmullerb/eslint-plugin-regex/readme/developing.md

 ## Prerequisites

-* Node/Npm, Node/Yarn or [Java](http://www.oracle.com/technetwork/java/javase/downloads).
+* Node/Npm, Node/Yarn or failing [Java](http://www.oracle.com/technetwork/java/javase/downloads).
 * [Git](https://git-scm.com/downloads) (only if you are going to clone the project).

 ## Getting it